nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/python_tdd.md

 Note to self: Read up about SOLID principles for Object Oriented Programming.

-## What I learnt: Dependency Inversion Principle
+## What I learnt: Dependency Inversion Principle.

 [(Timestamp: 22:59)](https://youtu.be/eAPmXQ0dC7Q?si=sXnDUc8BLDbDXPLh&t=1379)
 At this time, Doyle shows a live coding example of the "Dependency Inversion Principle".
 It's the 'D' in SOLID Principles of object oriented programming.
 The principle is about making sure classes depend on abstractions not concretes.
 Here's an example using the `ner_client.py` file from the tutorial.